- Safety and Health Topics

 The wood products industry includes some of the most dangerous occupations in the United States.
 The equipment poses numerous hazards, particularly when machines are used improperly or without proper safeguards.
 The wood products industry may be divided into the following sub-categories: Logging, Pulp, Paper, and Paperboard Mills, Sawmills (Planing Mills), and Woodworking (wood shops, cabinet shops, prefabricated wood buildings/mobile homes).

-Wood product hazards are addressed in specific standards for the general industry.
+Wood product hazards are addressed in OSHA standards for General Industry.

 How do I find out about employer responsibilities and workers' rights?